Brian Dennehy: Film

-Dennehy had a voice role in the animated movie Ratatouille as Django, father of the rat chef Remy.
+Dennehy had a voice role in the 2007 animated movie Ratatouille as Django, father of the rat chef Remy.
 He appeared as the superior officer of Robert De Niro and Al Pacino in the 2008 cop drama Righteous Kill and as the father of Russell Crowe in the 2010 suspense film The Next Three Days.

 Dennehy starred as Clarence Darrow in Alleged, a film based on the Scopes Monkey Trial, the famous court battle over the teaching of evolution in American public schools.

 Television

-Dennehy's early professional acting career included small guest roles in such 1970s and 1980s series as Kojak, Lou Grant, Dallas, Dynasty, and Hunter.
+Dennehy's early professional acting career included small guest roles in such 1970s and 1980s series as Kojak, M*A*S*H, Lou Grant, Dallas, Dynasty, and Hunter.
 He also appeared in an episode of Miami Vice during the 1987–88 season.

 Dennehy portrayed Sergeant Ned T. "Frozen Chosen" Coleman in the television movie A Rumor of War (1980) opposite Brad Davis.
 He continued to appear in such high-profile television films as Skokie (1981), Split Image (1982), Day One (1989), and A Killing in a Small Town (1990) opposite Barbara Hershey.
 He also played the title role in HBO's Teamster Boss: The Jackie Presser Story.

 Dennehy had a lead role as fire chief/celebrity dad Leslie "Buddy" Krebs in the short-lived 1982 series Star of the Family.
 Despite his star power, that show was cancelled after a half-season.
 He starred in the crime drama Jack Reed TV movies.

 Dennehy was nominated for Emmy Awards six times for his television movies.
 In 1992, he was nominated for Outstanding Lead Actor in a Miniseries or TV Movie for his performance as John Wayne Gacy in To Catch a Killer, and he was nominated that same year in a different category, Outstanding Supporting Actor in a Miniseries or TV Movie, for The Burden of Proof.
 Dennehy's other Emmy nominations were for his work in A Killing in a Small Town, Murder in the Heartland (1993) and his work in the Showtime cable TV movie Our Fathers (2005), which was about the Roman Catholic Church sex abuse scandal.
 In 2000, Dennehy was nominated for an Emmy for Outstanding Lead Actor in a Miniseries or TV Movie for a television presentation for his performance as Willy Loman in Arthur Miller's Death of a Salesman which he had performed on Broadway.
 While not gaining the actor an Emmy win, the performance did, however, win him a Golden Globe Award.
 He also appeared as a recurring character in the NBC sitcom Just Shoot Me!.